We've independently reviewed this article to make sure it's as accurate as we can make it.

 But the cylinder volume is not the only measure of a mower’s fuel efficiency.
 So, you must carefully examine each model’s performance and decide on what is best for your lawn.

 For example, a larger mower will, in all likelihood, cut the same lawn faster than a smaller cc one.
 This might mean that even though it is using more fuel, the time saved negates the extra, and it still might be more efficient to use the larger mower.
-And some models are just more fuel efficient than others.
+Some models are just more fuel efficient than others.

 Make sure you check out the specs on the different models to try and get an idea of each model’s performance.